Part I: Your Ultimate Guide to Kid’s Dental Development

-Pacifiers can actually be beneficial to newborns who have a strong urge to suckle.
+Pacifiers may, in some scenarios, be beneficial to newborns who have a strong urge to suckle.
 They also help babies who are struggling with their latch for breastfeeding by developing oral muscles.
 Pacifiers have also been associated with a reduced risk of SIDS.

 The issues with pacifiers lie in how long a child is allowed to use one.
 When children use pacifiers for longer than six months it messes with the dental development and can become an item of comfort.
 Before this age, pacifiers are good for oral muscle strengthening and assisting in innate reflexes.

 Suckling is a reflex that involves the tongue moving in a front to back motion.
 During suckling the tongue is cupped and allows the baby to pull more milk while breastfeeding.